napcs/qedserver/END_USER_README.md

     sh server.sh

 to start the server.

-You can also run it directly with Java by doing

-    java -jar webserver.war

 Finally, you can use `fresh_server.bat` on Windows and `fresh_server.sh` on Linux or OSX to delete the database file before starting the server so that you'll have a fresh environment when you star the server again.